dxxmsdxy/onchain-canon/README.md

 `desc` can be included to describe the credited entity.

-The `weight` value is an integer representing the relative contribution of each party within the scope of the same credit envelope.
+The `weight` value is an integer representing the relative contribution of each credited party within the same scope.

 If no weight is specified, it is assumed to be 1.